 We offer several different methods for which our users can find information: interface articles, topical articles, guides, videos, FAQs, and more!
 The best place to start is by browsing our Core Documentation.
-The Core Doc's are where we group and host links to everything in our Help Documentation.
+The Core Documentation is where we group and host links to everything in our Help Documentation.

 If you need specific information about an interface you are currently working with, you will find detailed articles addressing each and every interface you can encounter within C2C in the Appendix B: Interface Articles section of the documentation.

 Learn details about all of our help processes below:

 Our Core Documentation is an objective approach to explaining everything about our system.
 Articles have been generally categorized to add some clarity to the ever-growing content.
 Since the Core Documentation tries to be as complete, thorough, and robust as possible, please understand that not everything you see within will apply to you or your organization.
 We'll try to make what does and does not apply to you clear along the way.

 As you move through the various commands of any given interface, you will gain access to other interfaces with which you can perform some task.
 We are tirelessly working to document every interface you can encounter within the C2C environment in the Appendix B: Interface Articles section of the help documentation.

 Interface articles are organized by the Interface Heading which is the top most and usually the largest text on an interface.
 When trying to find information about an interface be sure to take notice of the interface heading so that you can find the related article as quickly as possible.
 All our Interface Articles can be found in Appendix B: Interface Articles, which you can also locate by Using the Left Panel.

 Many screenshots have been reduced in size to assist with the flow of the documentation.
 Click a screenshot to view the file in its original size.

 All articles in our help system can be exported to Adobe PDF or Microsoft Word format where you can then print the article to paper or save the file to your computer for offline viewing.

 - Locate the Tools Menu, as shown in the image.